-During This Week Oct.
+During This Week

+Oct.
 29, 1796-Capt.
 Eben-enezer Dorr brought his ship, Otter, into the harbor at Monteey, Calif.
-The Otter carried six cannon and 26 men.
-The mission was one of curio-sity, concerning Spaniards and to verify reports that the new country extended so far west.
+The Otter car-ried six cannon and 26 men.
+The mission was one of curiosity, concerning Spaniards and to verify reports that the west

 Oct.
-30, 1794-America's original commercial installa-tion of ball bearings was made at Lancaster, Pa., where they were used in a weather vane on the Evangelical Luth-ern Church of the Holy Trinity.
-The church janitor designed the weather vane and installed the bearings. installed the bearings.
+30, 1794-America's original commercial installation of ball bearings was made at Lancaster, Pa., where they were used in a weather vane on the Evangelical Luth-ern Church of the Holy Trin-ity.
+The church janitor de-signed the weather vane and installed the bearings.

 Oct.
-31, 1835-America's original mutual fire insurance company was incorporated at Providence, R. I. The Manufacturers' Mutual Fire Insurance Company of Rhede Island had been organized entirely for benefit of factory owners.
-First policies cost 60c per year for a \$2,500 policy.
-At the end of a year the cost was 29.4c per \$100.
+31, 1835-America's original mutual fire insur-ance company was incorpor-ated at Providence, R. I. The Manufacturers' Mutual Fire Insurance Company of Rhode Island had been organized en-tirely for benefit of factory owners.
+First policies cost 60c

+per year for a \$2,500 policy.

+At the end of a year the

+cost was 29.4c per \$100.

 Nov.
-1, 1781-The Massa-chusetts Medical Society was incorporated in Boston, to be come America's first, perma nent, state medical organi zation.The purpose was t unite doctors to better provent spreading of ill practic by unqualified persons.
+1, 1781-The Massa-chusetts Medical Society was

+incorporated in Boston, to become America's first, permanent, state medical organization.
+The purpose was to unite doctors to better prevent spreading of ill practice by unqualified persons.

 Nov.
-2. 1795-James Kno Nov.
-2, 1749-James Knov.
-Polk, future 11th U.S. President, was born in Mecklen burg County, N.C.
-In 1865.
-Warren Gamaliel Harding, future 29th U.S. President, was born in Blooming Grove (now Corsica).
-Obl.
-Polk Polk (now Corsica), Ohio.
-Polk was the first "dark horse" to win the presidency.
-Harding was the sixth president ing was the sixth president from Ohio.
+2, 1795.
+James Knox Polk, future 11th U.S. President, was born in Mecklen-burg County, N.C.
+In 1865, Warren Gamaliel Harding, future 29th U.S. President, was born in Blooming Grove (now Corsica), Ohio.
+Polk was the first 'dark horse' to win the presidency.
+Harding was the sixth president from Ohio.

-\(\text{r} \text{ \text{\text{r}}} \text{ \text{\text{r}}} \) Nov.
+Nov.
 3, 1863 - Patent No. 40,451 was granted to J. T. Alden, Cincinnati, Ohio, for his "improvement in preparation of yeast."
-Alden's invention was ancestor of today's compressed yeast cakes.
+Alden's invention was a superstant of the control of the con tion was ancestor of today's compressed yeast cakes.

 Nov.
-4, 1348 - The first un formly observed U.S. electio day was held.
+4, 1848 - The first uniformly observed U.S. election day was held.
 On Jan.
-2 1845, congress "the Tuesday after in fi Monday in November," time for holding president elections every four years.
+23, 1845, congress established 1845, congress established "the Tuesday after the first Monday in November," time for holding president. elections every four years.